 In order to move your business to the next level though you’re going to need a hand.
-Batman had Robin to watch his back, the Lone Ranger had Tonto and you… well your trusty sidekick is out there.
-In this series of articles I’ll take you through:
+Batman had Robin, the Lone Ranger had Tonto, and you… well, your trusty sidekick is out there just waiting for you!

-- What you need to do before you take on a sidekick
+- What you need to do before you take on a sidekick.

-- How to find the right sidekick for you
+- How to find the right sidekick for you.

 - How to be an even better super-hero.